-We now discuss our selection strategy in detail and show the benefits of our selection strategy.
-Lemma~\ref{lemma3} shows the selection criterion for a two-client selection, which gives some insights into our selection strategy.
-Proof of Lemma~\ref{lemma3} can be found in Appendix~\ref{Apx:lemma3_proof}.
+In this section, we give an intuitive interpretation of our selection strategy and show the benefits of it within a simple case.
+A more detailed analysis of the selection criterion and convergence of FedCor can be found in \cref{Apx:convergence}.

-\begin{lemma} In a two-client selection generated by FedGP, the first selected client $k_1$ and the second selected client $k_2$ follow:
+For simplicity, we omit all superscript $t$ in this section. \cref{lemma3} gives the selection criterion of FedCor in a simple case where we only select two clients, and the proof can be found in \cref{Apx:lemma3_proof}.